lorey/social-media-profiles-regexs/README.template.md

 {% endfor -%}

 ## Monster Regex
-If you want to match all social media profiles with one regex, use this monster:
+If you want to match and extract the data from all urls with one regex, use this monster.
+It will return the data for all the platforms above.
+The regex subgroups are prefixed with the platform, e.g. `angellist__company` instead of just `company` in the angellist company regex, as some regex implementations don't support defining subgroups more than once which would introduce errors if  the same subgroup name is used in two or more platforms.

 ```regex
 {{ monster_regex }}